-A. Applicability: All new fences and retaining walls shall be required to be in conformance with this section.
-Legal nonconforming fences and retaining walls may remain so as long as there are no significant improvements to the site or specifically conditioned in a conditional use permit.

-B. Permit Required: Anyone constructing a fence or wall over eight six feet (86') in height shall first obtain design review consultant(s) recommendation for approval followed by approval from the planning official and a building permit from the city prior to construction.
-Any fence located in the floodway shall secure a floodplain permit from the city prior to construction.

-C. Maximum Height Requirements:

-1. Fences and retaining walls located along a public street frontage or within the front yard setback: shall not exceed three and one-half feet (3.5') in height.

-2. Fences and retaining walls located within five to fifteen feet (5'-15') of the Greenbelt or Nature Path travel way shall not exceed three and one half feet (3.5') in height, unless rear or side fencing is view fencing such as wrought iron up to a maximum of 6 feet

-2. 3.
-Fences and retaining walls located within rear and interior side setbacks not adjacent to public rights-of-way, public parks, or the Greenbelt or Nature Path shall not exceed six feet (6') in height.

-4. Fences and retaining walls located within rear and interior side yards on between residential and nonresidential uses property with rear and interior side yards located adjacent to commercial uses shall not exceed eight feet (8') in height.
+- A. Applicability: All new fences and retaining walls shall be required to be in conformance with this section.
+Legal nonconforming fences and retaining walls may remain so as long as there are no significant improvements to the site or specifically conditioned in a conditional use permit. - B. Permit Required: Anyone constructing a fence or wall over eight six feet (86') in height shall first obtain design review consultant(s) recommendation for approval followed by approval from the planning official and a building permit from the city prior to construction.
+Any fence located in the floodway shall secure a floodplain permit from the city prior to construction. - C. Maximum Height Requirements: 1.
+Fences and retaining walls located along a street frontage within the front yard setback: may not exceed three and one-half feet (3.5') in height.
+2. Fences and retaining walls located within five to fifteen feet (5'- 15') of the Greenbelt or Nature Path travel way may not exceed three and one half feet (3.5') in height.
+3. Fences and retaining walls located within rear and interior side setbacks not adjacent to public rights-of-way, the Greenbelt or Nature Path: may not exceed six feet (6') in height.
+4. Fences and retaining walls on between residential and commercial uses property with rear and interior side yards located adjacent to commercial uses: may not exceed eight feet (8') in height.
 5. The height of fences and retaining walls shall be measured from the existing lowest adjacent grade.

-6. Retaining walls adjacent to an existing undeveloped parcel natural land mass, where there is no adjacent property, right-of-way, or Greenbelt or Nature Path that will be lower than the retaining wall may exceed the maximum height requirements set forth in this section.
+6. Retaining walls adjacent to an existing natural land mass, where there is no adjacent property, right-of-way, or Greenbelt or Nature Path that will be lower than the retaining wall may exceed the maximum height requirements set forth in this section.
 7. If a fence is placed on top of a retaining wall the fence must be set back one inch (1") for every one inch (1") that the combined height exceeds the fence height limitations.